Food insecurity has the potential to harm college students’ ability to achieve their educational and professional goals.

 Food banks have responded to need on college campuses with brick-and-mortar food pantries on college campuses, mobile pantries that distribute on or near campuses, SNAP (formerly known as food stamps) application assistance, and more.
 While awareness of the existence of such approaches is growing, there has been a lack of knowledge and evidence about the role of the charitable food sector in serving college students, which constrains opportunities for strategic coordination.

-Key Findings from the study include:
+Key findings from the college hunger study include:

 Of the 150 food banks that responded to the survey, 129 food banks in the Feeding America network are working to address hunger among college students.